 If Your Visa is Refused

 A refusal letter will explain the specific reasons for the decision.
 Common post-interview refusal reasons include insufficient ties to home country, unconvincing travel purpose, inadequate financial evidence, or credibility concerns raised during the interview.
 You can typically reapply immediately, but should address all stated concerns with stronger evidence.
-Professional immigration advice is recommended before reapplying.
+For analysis of reapplication probability and how to rebuild a stronger application, see our chances of getting a UK visa after refusal guide.

 - Thorough preparation is the single most important factor for UK visitor visa interview success